triptec/derby-tutorial/README.md

 Warning: WORK IN PROGRESS!
 ==========================

 Okay so this is supposed to become some sort of a tutorial building a snippet app.
-I'll try to be as thorough, also I'm really new to Derby and this will be an attempt to learn.
+I'll try to be as thorough as possible, also I'm really new to Derby and this will be an attempt to learn.

 I will start out with the derby-boilerplate repo and go from that.

+For your information:

+    node: v0.8.12
+    npm: 1.2.12

 Steps:
 ------